eddami/XmlTvSharp/README.md

 - `TimeZone`: Time zone to convert programme start and stop times.
 Default is UTC.
 - `IgnoreChannels`: Set to true to ignore channel elements during parsing.
 - `IgnoreProgrammes`: Set to true to ignore programme elements during parsing.
+- `IncludeOuterXml`: Set to true to include the outer XML of elements during parsing.

 **Example Usage:**